 What Is Spinal Cord Injury?

-A spinal cord injury consists of damage to any part of the spinal cord or the nerves at the end of the spinal canal.
-The spinal column is composed of stacked bones called vertebrae.
+A spinal cord injury involves damage to any part of the spinal cord or the nerves at the end of the spinal canal.
+The spinal column consists of stacked bones called vertebrae.
 The vertebrae house the spinal cord.
 These nerves carry communication signals between the brain and the rest of the body.
 When damage occurs to a part of the spinal cord or nerves at the bottom of the spinal canal, it is considered a spinal cord injury.
-The spinal cord is responsible for many things including, but not limited to: transmitting pain signals and other sensory signals, allowing for movement -- both voluntary and involuntary, and communicating with organs and organ systems.
+The spinal cord is responsible for many things including, but not limited to, transmitting pain and other sensory signals, allowing for movement (both voluntary and involuntary), and communicating with organs and organ systems.

 Spinal cord injury severity is divided into two categories: complete and incomplete.
 A complete spinal cord injury means that all ability to control movement is lost below the spinal cord injury location.
 An incomplete spinal cord injury means that some motor or sensory function exists below the injury.